RoyDibakar/National-Workshop-Microbiome-Informatics/README.md

 ### Unzip the folder; keep the reference taxonomy file and the FASTQ files in the same folder

 The R codes can be downloded from the following link https://github.com/RoyDibakar/National-Workshop-Microbiome-Informatics/blob/main/Codes_Microbiome_Informatics.R

+## Team
+Dibakar Roy, Paramita Roy, and Sudipto Saha

+## Disclaimer
+The scripts were tried and tested on the Windows Operating system.